Ortlieb Atrack 25 Review

 During our months of testing, we used the Atrack for hiking, biking, scrambling, bushwhacking, swimming, and pack rafting.
 The external straps make it easy to carry all sorts of bulky gear without closing up access to the main compartment.
 Because the access to the main compartment is against your back, and there are 6 straps running across the back of the pack, it's easy to carry gear for almost any activity.
 Even when carrying skis A-frame style, you can easily unzip the main zipper and get into the pack.

 We would certainly hesitate to commute with this pack, but for almost any outdoor endeavor, it works great.
 The comfortable suspension combined with an easily compressible main compartment feel great whether you're carrying gear for a short day hike or a long, multi-sport adventure.

 After running a bike shuttle for a pack rafting trip with this pack, we found that the slightly flexible suspension makes it passable for biking.
-We prefer a fully flexible frame and smaller hip belt, like those found on the Osprey Talon 22 for a dedicated biking pack, but this one was at least moderately comfortable.
-For fast-and-light activities, an ultralight pack like the North Face Chimera 24 or REI Co-op Flash 22 would likely be just as good as this pack, but would save a lot of weight.
+We prefer a fully flexible frame and smaller hip belt for a dedicated biking pack, but this one was at least moderately comfortable.

 Ease of Use